getsentry/sentry-javascript/MIGRATION.md

 We moved optional integrations into their own package, called `@sentry/integrations`.
 Also, we made a few default integrations now optional.
 This is probably the biggest breaking change regarding the upgrade.

-Integrations that are now opt-in and were default before:
+Integrations that are now opt-in and were Wedefault before:

 - Dedupe (responsible for sending the same error only once)
 - ExtraErrorData (responsible for doing fancy magic, trying to extract data out of the error object using any